The Best Portable Air Conditioners for Your Home

 The Best Portable ACs

-With input from consumers and experts alike, and in keeping with the criteria outlined above, we’ve rounded up our favorites among the best portable air conditioners on the market today.
+In keeping with the criteria outlined above, we’ve rounded up options among the best portable air conditioners on the market today.
 Read up on, then cool down with, one of these top-rated units.

 BEST FOR QUIET OPERATION: COSTWAY 10,000 BTU Portable Air Conditioner

-If you’re a light sleeper worried about the noise level of your air conditioner keeping you up at night, or if you’re just sick and tired of listening to lower-quality appliances drone on and on, this is the unit for you.
+If you’re a light sleeper worried about the noise level of your air conditioner keeping you up at night or if you’re just sick and tired of listening to lower-quality appliances drone on and on, this model is a worthy option.
 The COSTWAY 10,000 BTU Portable Air Conditioner features multiple modes, including a quiet sleep mode in which the unit emits only a gentle hum while maintaining a preset temperature all night (or day).
 In addition, with an energy efficiency rating of 10.3, the COSTWAY is, an ongoing basis, cheaper to run than many peers.

-BEST FOR HUMIDITY CONTROL: hOmeLabs 14,000 BTU Portable Air Conditioner
+BEST FOR HUMIDITY CONTROL: Whynter 14,000 BTU Dual Hose Air Conditioner